Did you know that 20% of the population are Highly Sensitives (HSP)?

 With so much pressure on parents to be perfect and on it 24/7, it’s absolutely essential to recognise that we NEED to take time out for ourselves.
 For the sake of our sanity and self-esteem as well as for our children.
 As someone who identifies as HS myself, I give you permission today to take this time - the evidence tells us just how beneficial this is for mothers.
 Claim that time alone - guard your precious energy like a jewel.

-For understanding and tips for soothing difficult emotions, check out my book Mindful New Mum: A Mind-Body Approach to the Highs and Lows of Motherhood.
+For more on soothing difficult emotions, check out my book Mindful New Mum: A Mind-Body Approach to the Highs and Lows of Motherhood.